The ultimate digital marketing graphic design program? |Figma looks promising.

 I suspect because it’s more like Illustrator than Photoshop (vector vs bitmap manipulation), with a focus around design for the very devices we use in accessing this tool (think about that for a moment), that this type of new collaborative creative has evolved.

-Figma is exceptionally good with vector based visuals which offers the highest visual fidelity.
+Figma is vector based (think Illustrator / CAD) which offers the highest visual fidelity.

 We can help you with your digital marketing visuals.